ebiggio/ebiggio.github.io/_tabs/about.md

 I love to tackle new challenges that demand innovative and efficient solutions.
 My experience has honed my ability to learn quickly and maintain a strong curiosity to stay at the forefront of technological trends.
-That's why, when asked about what I would classify as my superpower, I always answer: "I'm comfortable knowing that there are things that *I don't know*.
-But what I don't know, **I can learn**."
+That's why, when asked about what I would classify as my superpower, I always answer:

+> I'm comfortable knowing that there are things that *I don't know*.
+But what I don't know, **I can learn**.

 My personal goal is to advance to the role of Software Architect, where I can design robust systems that drive growth and optimize performance across various industries.